Zhaolong Adrian Li

 Research summary

-My rotation in Dr. Tamara Hershey’s lab focused on characterizing microstrutcural development in the brain’s white matter in Wolfram syndrome.
-A multicompartmental model, namely diffusion basis spectrum imaging (DBSI), allowed in vivo assessment of myelin integrity, cellularity, and axonal density; using generalized mixed additive models, I showed that the developmental trajectories on these tissue properties differ in individuals with and without Wolfram syndrome.
-This research identified putative pathological mechanisms and their timing underlying neurological deficits in Wolfram syndrome.
+My rotation in Dr Tamara Hershey’s lab focused on characterizing microstrutcural development in the brain’s white matter in Wolfram syndrome.
+A multicompartmental neuroimaging technique, diffusion basis spectrum imaging (DBSI), allowed for in vivo assessment of myelin integrity, tissue cellularity, and axonal density.
+Using generalized mixed additive models, I showed that the developmental trajectories of these DBSI-derived tissue properties were different in individuals with and without Wolfram syndrome.
+This work highlighted developmental hypomyelination with spatial heterogeneity as a prominent phenotype of Wolfram syndrome.

-In my other projects, I examined the development of brain volumes and resting-state functional connectivity as well as mental health and cognitive performance as functions of socioeconomic status and childhood adversity.
-These works have demonstrated both unique and overlapping links between facets of adversity and brain health, illuminating pathways to support healthy development in diverse youth.
+In my other projects, I examined the brain’s structural and functional development as well as mental health and cognition, all as functions of socioeconomic disadvantage and adverse exposome-level exposures.
+These works have demonstrated both distinct and overlapping links between facets of adversity and brain health, illuminating pathways to support healthy development in youth.

 Graduate publications